-ATTENDANCE: See NOTE\ regarding disqualification from submitting a script or to pitch.
+ATTENDANCE: See NOTE regarding disqualification from submitting a script or to pitch.

-Attendance to the morning dailies class and the afternoon classes is mandatory and will be reflected in the grading.
-Roll will be taken promptly at 9 AM during the dailies class.
 Students are expected to be on time and prepared for each class.
-Two unexcused absences will result in a student's grade being lowered by one full letter (IE: A becomes B).
-A third unexcused absence will result in a student's grade being lowered by one, additional full letter (IE: B becomes C).
-A student's grade will be lowered by one full letter for each additional unexcused absence.
-Two late class arrivals equate to one full absence.
-In order for an absence to be excused, the student must have approval from the professor and provide documentation at the next attended class session.
+One absence may result in a student's grade being lowered by one notch (IE: A becomes A-).
+Two absences may result in a student's grade being lowered by two notches (IE: A- becomes B).
+A third absence may result in a student's grade being lowered another full point (IE: B becomes C).
+Grades can be lowered by one full point for every additional absence.